semgrep/semgrep-docs/docs/semgrep-ci.md

 [TODO image - GitHub Action + GitLab CI/CD checkmark]

 Start by copying the below relevant template for your CI provider.
-Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, merges to branches, or both ([learn more](TODO LINK TO ADVANCED CONFIG)).
+Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, merges to branches, or both.

-Once Semgrep CI is running, explore the [Registry](TODO) to augment the default suggested rules with those relevant to your project.
+Once Semgrep CI is running, explore the [Registry](TODO) to find and add more project-specific rules.

 See [Advanced Configuration](TODO) for further customizations, such as ignoring files and tuning performance.